 This will find sources that include either word, so you'll see more results (the entire blue area) than by searching for just one keyword.

 Web information is constantly evolving and can be extremely deceptive-- it may even pass the CRAAP test!
 Your fact-checking should be very careful so you don't get duped.
-Check out this playlist of four short videos by Mike Caulfield, which explains a technique called lateral reading, where you "leave a site after a quick scan and open up new browser tabs in order to judge the credibility of the original site."
+Check out this playlist of four short videos by Mike Caulfield, which further explains the technique of lateral reading, where you "leave a site after a quick scan and open up new browser tabs in order to judge the credibility of the original site."
 (Wineberg & McGrew, 2017)

 Read more about fact-checking here: Web Literacy for Student Fact-Checkers